256dpi/arduino-mqtt/README.md

 boolean connect(const char *clientId, const char *username, const char *password);
 ```

-- This functions returns a value that indicates if the connection has been established successfully.
+- This functions returns a boolean that indicates if the connection has been established successfully.

 Publishes a message to the broker with an optional payload: